ilgooz/handbook/development/README.md

 - Wait for CI to finish
 - Merge the previous Pull Request in the `master` branch
 - Tag the `master` with the latest version of the `CHANGELOG.md` file
-- When the new binaries are uploaded to GitHub, update the Github's release note with the Changelog of this version
+- Check that the new docker image is uploaded to DockerHub
+- Update the Github's release note with the Changelog of this version and a link to the forum's release notes.
 - Follow the [publication process](/marketing/#software-release)

 ### Help